 Create a consistent YouTube schedule for topics in your industry.
 Optimize each post for keywords and develop strategic CTAs.

 Take It One Channel at a Time

 You can’t be everywhere at once.
 Don’t spread yourself too thin trying to optimize demand gen across every channel.
 Instead, consider which channels are the most valuable for connecting with your audience and focus there first.
 Once you’ve mastered consistency on two or three channels, expand your efforts to new areas.

 Looking for more interesting tips for increasing demand generation?
-The Televerde Resources and Events Hub is loaded with weekly chats and the latest info.
+Check out the Televerde Resource Library.